cminyard/gensio/README.rst

     run over UDP, but it's not ideal for that because it doesn't do all the internet-friendly flow control and such that SCTP and TCP do.

+trace
+    A transparent gensio that allows the data read and/or written to be sent to a file, either as raw data or as human-readable hex data.

 These are all documented in detail in gensio(5).
 Unless otherwise stated, these all are available as accepters or connecting gensios.